microsoft/PSRule/docs/commands/PSRule/en-US/New-PSRuleOption.md

 Configures a set of baseline configuration values that can be used in rule definitions instead of using hard coded values.
 Configuration also accepts a hashtable of configuration values as key/ value pairs.

-For more information on PSRule options see about_PSRule_Baseline.
+See about_PSRule_Options for more information.

 ```yaml
 Type: ConfigurationOption